aleks-py/aleks-py.github.io/_pages/about.md

 {: style="text-align: justify"}

 ## **History of Text-to-Video**
 Video generation has progressed rapidly in the past decade.
 Early video generation models focused on simple, specific domains and next frame prediction with **deterministic autoregressive** methods [CDNA, PredRNN].
 Later video prediction models incorporated stochasticity [SV2P].
 Another line of work uses generative models, namely **GANs** to synthesize complex scenes without a first frame [VGAN, TGAN].
-More recently, text-to-video has been approached with **VQVAEs** to learn latent representations of video frames and then **autoregressive transformers** to generate video samples [NUWA & GODIVA].
+More recently, text-to-video has been approached with **VQVAEs** to learn latent representations of video frames and then **autoregressive transformers** to generate video samples [GODIVA & NUWA].
 This technique allows for open-domain video generation, but frames are still generated one at a time chronologically, resulting in potentially poor text-video alignment.
 CogVideo adjusts the training procedure to fix alignment (discussed below) and uses pre-trained text-to-image weights [CogVideo].
 Make-A-Video and Imagen Video both use **diffusion models**, which we will discuss in the next section.
 {: style="text-align: justify"}

 Make-A-Video and Imagen Video have come out just six months after Open-AI’s DALL-E 2.
 Text to video is a much harder problem than text to image because we don’t have access to as many labeled text-image pairs.
 Therefore, all the models we highlight take advantage of starting from an existing Text-to-Image model with pre-trained or frozen weights.
 Moreover, beyond just generating pixels, the network has to predict how they will all evolve over time to coherently complete any actions in the text prompt.